ElazarK/content-docs/scripts/VolApihooks.md

 title: Vol Apihooks
 ---

-Is a volatility script for command apihooks.
+Is a volatility script for command `apihooks`.

 ## Script Data
 ---